Zimbra-Community/com_zimbra_emailtemplates/README.md

 - Supports setting personas/from address correctly
 - Supports organizing templates in sub folders

 This version supports Zimbra 8.8.15.
-For a Zimbra 9 version go to https://github.com/Zimbra/zimbra-zimlet-email-templates
+For the Zimbra Modern UI version go to https://github.com/Zimbra/zimbra-zimlet-email-templates

 **Installing**